Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

 \section{Constructing Unified Policy Updates in Parameter Space}

-Using the template in Algorithm~\ref{alg:po}, we now apply the decomposition in Section~\ref{sec:challenge-decomposition} by constructing policy updates $\{v_k\}$ that control the error of compatible function approximation (CFA), i.e., $\err_k$ in Lemma~\ref{lemma:NPG-regret}.
+We now apply the decomposition in Section~\ref{sec:challenge-decomposition} to construct policy updates $\{v_k\}$ that control the CFA error, i.e., $\err_k$ in Lemma~\ref{lemma:NPG-regret}.
 We present two principled approaches of this update, based on least-square regression and distributionally robust optimization, respectively.